 A public notice was posted in several local newspapers within the Three Rivers Region to inform area citizens about the Regional Resource Plan.
 In addition, staff sent out email blasts to regional stakeholders.
-A draft of the RIR Plan was also made available for review on the Three Rivers Regional Commission www.threeriversrc.com.
+A draft of the RIR Plan was also made available for review the Regional Commission on Three Rivers website at www.threeriversrc.com.
 A public meeting was held on October 25, 2011 to solicit input and feedback from the citizens of our region.
 The Regional Resource Plan was recommended to the TRRC Council for transmittal to the Georgia Department of Community Affairs for review and comment at its October 2011 meeting.
-The final plan was adopted by the TRRC Council on February 23, 2012.